CLICKBE/3DLidarScanner-v2/README.md

 - External power : 12V, 2A
 - (optional) Maker Beam aluminium profiles and hardware or other.

+!!!Check !!!

 ### Connection

 ![3DLidarScanner with stepper connections](https://github.com/CLICKBE/3DLidarScanner-v2/blob/main/fritzing/3DLidarScanner-v2-connections.png?raw=true)

+Note that this diagram replicates the use of the Arduino CNC Shield v3 by using the same pin to connect the two drivers.

 ### Library needed :
 - TFMPlus : [https://github.com/budryerson/TFMini-Plus][(https://github.com/budryerson/TFMini-Plus).
-The library is not included in this git repository but is referenced in the platformio.init file and therefore should directly be downloaded by PlatformIO extension of VSCode.
+The library is not included in this git repository but is referenced in the [platformio.ini](https://github.com/CLICKBE/3DLidarScanner-v2/blob/main/platformio.ini) file and therefore should directly be downloaded by PlatformIO extension of VSCode when building the code.
-- SoftwareSerial : included into Arduino framework
+- SoftwareSerial : included in Arduino framework

 ### Scanner serial protocol
 Once the Arduino script is uploaded and running onto the Arduino Uno board, the scanner can be control through serial protocol at 115200 bauds.
 The following commands are available :